tylerkessler/wp-gpt-assistant-widget/README.md

 The WP GPT Assistant Widget is a WordPress plugin designed to integrate a "custom GPT" like experience using OpenAI's GPT assistant in a chat widget for wordpress.

 ## Tasks
-- [x] Write backend code to get MVP working
+- [x] Write backend code to get MVP / Beta working
 - [ ] Optimize for security and server performance
 - [ ] Design Front End (Currently it's bare bones functionality)
 - [ ] Improve UX with server feedback, prompt suggestions, etc.